Sheng nü: United States

 Comparisons have been made to a 1986 Newsweek cover and featured article that said "women who weren't married by 40 had a better chance of being killed by a terrorist than of finding a husband".
 Newsweek eventually apologized for the story and in 2010 launched a study that discovered 2 in 3 women who were 40 and single in 1986 had married since.
 The story caused a "wave of anxiety" and some "skepticism" amongst professional and highly educated women in the United States.
 The article was cited several times in the 1993 Hollywood film Sleepless in Seattle starring Tom Hanks and Meg Ryan.
 The Chinese People's Daily noted a United Nations study, mentioned earlier, that in the United States in 2012, nearly half of all women between 25 and 29 were single.

 The term bachelorette is used to describe any unmarried woman who is still single.
-The popular American reality television series The Bachelorette capitalizes on matchmaking often successful businesswomen in their mid to late twenties with other eligible bachelors.
+The popular American reality television series The Bachelorette capitalizes on matchmaking successful businesswomen in their mid- to late twenties with eligible bachelors.

 Former Los Angeles deputy mayor Joy Chen, a Chinese-American, wrote a book titled Do Not Marry Before Age 30 (2012).
 Chen's book, a pop culture bestseller, was commissioned and published by the Chinese government as a self-help book for unmarried women.
-In an earlier interview with The China Daily, she was quoted saying, "We should not just try to find a 'Mr Right Now', but a 'Mr Right Forever.
+In an earlier interview with The China Daily, she said, "We should not just try to find a 'Mr Right Now', but a 'Mr Right Forever.
 The same year, Chen was named "Woman of the Year" by the All-China Women's Federation.